 The primary raw materials used in the Company's printed products are paper and ink.
 Paper and ink are sourced from a small set of select suppliers to ensure consistent quality and provide for continuity of supply.
-The global supply chain challenges, because of the COVID-19 pandemic, made it more difficult to source paper in 2021 and 2022, with residual effects in 2023.
-The Company experienced a more stable supply of paper in the latter half of 2023 and anticipates continued stability in 2024.
-The Company believes that the risk of incurring material losses as a result of any unforeseen shortage in raw materials is unlikely as the Company has strategically downsized its print production platform in favor of outsourcing the offset printing to its select network of vendors and reduced its print and distribution revenue such that the losses, if any, would not have a materially negative impact on the Company's business.
+The Company does not currently anticipate any significant supply chain challenges for raw materials in 2025.
+The Company believes that the risk of incurring material losses as a result of a shortage in raw materials is unlikely as the Company has strategically downsized its print production platform in favor of outsourcing the offset printing to its select network of vendors and reduced its print and distribution revenue such that the losses, if any, would not have a materially negative impact on the Company's business.